Compare Forex Brokers!

 HODL

-This term is often interpreted as meaning “Hold On for Dear Life”.
-It originated from a user typo in an online Bitcoin forum in 2013 and refers to a buy-and-hold investment strategy executed in the belief that the cryptocurrency will increase in value over the long term.
+This term means “Hold On for Dear Life”.
+It originated from a user typo (intended to be “HOLD”) in an online Bitcoin forum in 2013 and refers to a buy-and-hold investment strategy executed in the belief that the cryptocurrency will increase in value over the long term.

 Halving